DroptuneHQ/droptune-og/README.md

 spotify_secret: SECRET
 ```

+**Twitter**

 For Twitter, you'll need to have a Developer account and create your own app, which is free: https://developer.twitter.com

+Make sure to set the Callback URL to `http://localhost:5000/users/auth/twitter/callback`.
+You will also need to set a Terms of Service URL, a Privacy Policy URL.
+Then make sure to check "Request email address" on the permissions page.

+**Spotify**

 For Spotify, you'll also need a Developer account and create your own app, which is also free: https://developer.spotify.com

-For both, you'll need to set the Redirect/Callback URI to `http://localhost:5000/users/auth/spotify/callback`
+Make sure to set the Redirect URI to `http://localhost:5000/users/auth/spotify/callback`

 These will get you the necessary keys for the app to fully function.